 Plyometrics, (the word, “plyo”) also known as jump training, is a type of high-intensity training that pushes your muscles to their maximum capacity.
-With this type of training, you’ll use both speed and force of different movements to build up your muscle power, which is why you might see this in many athletes workouts all the way from high school to the pro’s.
+With this type of training, you’ll use both speed and force of different movements to build-up your muscle power.
+Consequently, why you may see plyometrics training in many athletes workouts, from high school to the pro’s.

 The highest level of exertion is usually just within a short amount of time.
 This is done in order to improve your speed-strength, and overall endurance levels of the muscles.

 This type of training uses the “stretch shortening cycle”.
 Basically meaning there is a lengthening movement quickly followed by a shortening movement of the muscle.

 This is however, in no way just for athletes.
 Many individuals can enjoy the various benefits that plyometrics training has to offer.
 You may invest your time in this type of training for a multitude of reasons.
 For example, you’re involved in a sport or activity, requiring not just running, or sprinting, but also one that may be high impact.
 This can include, (but is not limited to) activities such as jumping and quick changes in body momentum, like tennis or basketball.

 Alternatively, you’re someone just looking to increase their physical function for an intermural sport or as a hobby.
 Furthermore, you’re someone who was recently in an accident or trauma of some sort.
 You can be sure to find plyometrics type training in physical therapy offices across the country.

 As the International Journal of Sports Physical Therapy 2015 (IJSPT) state, plyometric exercise is becoming a crucial component of late phase rehabilitation.